eclipse-esmf/esmf-semantic-aspect-meta-model/documentation/decisions/0002-aspect-model-file-extension.md

-# Aspect Model File File Extension
+# Aspect Model File Extension: Use .ttl

 ## Context and Problem Statement